O1ahmad/ansible-role-systemd/README.md

 Author Information
 ------------------

-This role was created in 2019 by O1 Labs.
+This role was created in 2019 by O1.IO.